solidify-project/engine/_help/src/Pages/folders-structure/pages.md

 The `template` attribute is mandatory.
 It shows which template should be used to render current page.
 For now only flat structure is supported, so you can reference templates only from root of `Layout` folder.

-You can use other synonimous for `template` attribute which are `TemplateId`, `Layout`, `LayoutId`.
-All those synonymous are case insensitive.
+You can use other synonims for `template` attribute which are `TemplateId`, `Layout`, `LayoutId`.
+All those synonyms are case-insensitive.

 > More details about templates / layouts can be found in the dedicated [layout](/folders-structure/layout.html) section.